An Image-based Typology for Visualization: The Image Coding Process

-We decided to focus on describing the \textit{main perceptual} or \textit{\et} of a given image and to create codes that enable the viewer to distinguish graphical similarities and differences.
-We thus re-grouped and merged the codes sharing similar visual characteristics into a more general code category.
-For example, we put \emph{isosurface}, \eg, into a more general \emph{surface-based techniques} category and grouped \emph{point clouds} and \emph{scatterplots} into a more abstract \emph{point-based techniques} category (in \appref{sm:consolidation} we list more decisions).
+We decided to focus on describing the \textit{main focus of a given image} or \textit{\et} and to create codes that enable the viewer to distinguish graphical similarities and differences.
+We thus re-grouped and merged the codes, which shared similar visual characteristics, into a more general code category.
+For example, we put \emph{isosurface} into a more general \emph{surface-based techniques} category and grouped \emph{point clouds} and \emph{scatterplots} into a more abstract \emph{point-based techniques} category (in \appref{sm:consolidation} we list more decisions).

-This consolidation process resulted in 10 high-level visualization-type codes that became part of our final set shown in \autoref{tab:12schema}. \drpi{We reduced our image function category into just two codes: GUI (Screenshots) and Schematics, as these were visually identifiable without requiring knowledge of the underlying data.} Both categories represent the codes from ``other representations'' from Phase~1, which did not appear on our technique-focused labels.
-Given the challenges to label the visualization images we had encountered, we also decided to collect subjective ratings of difficulty (easy, neutral, hard; see \autoref{fig:web-interface-phase3} in \appref{sm:web-interfaces}).
+This consolidation process resulted in 10 high-level visualization-type codes that became part of our final set shown in \autoref{tab:12schema}. \drpi{We reduced our \ipc category to just two codes: GUI (Screenshots) and Schematics, as these were visually identifiable without requiring knowledge of the underlying data.} Both categories represent the codes from ``other representations'' from Phase~1, which did not appear on our technique-focused labels.
+Given the challenges of labeling the visualization images we encountered, we also decided to collect subjective ratings of difficulty (easy, neutral, and hard). see \autoref{fig:web-interface-phase3} in \appref{sm:web-interfaces}.

 \tochange{ \textbf{Phase 4---Code calibration} (from circa Dec.\ 2020, approx.\ 3 months): In the first two months after having arrived at the new labels, we discussed, debated, and coded two sets of 50 (\ie, 100 in total) randomly chosen images from our seven-year target image data set to calibrate our collective understanding.
 During this exercise, we clarified code definitions and discussed ambiguities.
-We assigned these 100 images to each expert researcher for quality control and to align our decisions and discuss potential pitfalls with our new code set.
+We assigned these 100 images to each expert researcher for quality control, aligning our decisions, and discussing potential pitfalls with our new code set.
 We implemented a dedicated web-based labeling tool (\autoref{fig:web-interface-phase4-5} in \appref{sm:web-interfaces}) for the coding in this phase.
 At the end of this phase, our project was one year old.
 We had almost weekly meetings and discussions throughout this time and reached a consensus on the typology.}